lazysquirrellabs/blog/posts/generating_icosphere_with_code.md

 Therefore, in order to find the vertices coordinates, we need to find the values of `a` and `c`.
 We already have enough information to do so, since:
 - The golden ratio determines that `width = height * goldenRatio`, and therefore `c = a * goldenRatio`.
-- The `a/b/1` triangle (represented by dotted lines in the first rectangle image) is equilateral, and therefore we can use [Pythagoras' Theorem](https://en.wikipedia.org/wiki/Pythagorean_theorem).
+- The `a/b/1` triangle (represented by dotted lines in the first rectangle image) is right, and therefore we can use [Pythagoras' Theorem](https://en.wikipedia.org/wiki/Pythagorean_theorem).

 With that in mind: